aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/aspose-pdf-java-create-tagged-pdfs/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Create Accessible Tagged PDFs Using Aspose.PDF for Java: A Complete Guide
+# Aspose PDF Temporary License – Tagged PDFs in Java

 ## Introduction
-Making your PDF documents accessible is crucial for inclusivity, especially for users relying on screen readers.
-Creating tagged PDFs enhances accessibility by providing a structured document format that assistive technologies can easily interpret. **Aspose.PDF for Java** simplifies this process.
-This guide will walk you through creating and configuring an accessible tagged PDF with Aspose.PDF.
+In this guide, you'll learn **how to use an Aspose PDF temporary license** to create accessible tagged PDFs with **Aspose.PDF for Java**.
+Making PDFs accessible is essential for users who rely on screen readers, and a temporary license lets you evaluate the full feature set without any upfront cost.
+We'll walk through setup, logical structure creation, and saving the final document, all while keeping the code simple and ready for production.

-**What You'll Learn:**
+**What You'll Learn**
+- How to obtain and apply an Aspose PDF temporary license
-- Setting up and initializing Aspose.PDF for Java
+- Setting up Aspose.PDF for Java in Maven or Gradle
-- Creating a tagged PDF with titles, language settings, and logical structures
+- Building a logical structure with titles, language settings, sections, and divisions
-- Saving the structured document
-- Practical applications and performance considerations

-Let's enhance your documents' accessibility!
+- Saving a fully‑tagged PDF ready for assistive technologies
+- Real‑world scenarios where tagged PDFs add value

+---

+## Quick Answers
+- **What is an Aspose PDF temporary license?** A short‑term, free license that unlocks all Aspose.PDF features for evaluation.
+- **Do I need a license to create tagged PDFs?** Yes, a temporary or full license is required to enable tagging features.
+- **Which Java build tools are supported?** Maven and Gradle are both fully supported.
+- **Can I set the document language and title?** Absolutely – the API provides methods to define both for accessibility.
+- **Is the generated PDF compliant with PDF/UA?** The tagged structure follows PDF/UA recommendations, improving compliance.

+---

+## What is an Aspose PDF Temporary License?
+An **Aspose PDF temporary license** is a time‑limited key that grants you access to the complete functionality of Aspose.PDF for Java, including advanced accessibility features such as tagging, language settings, and logical structure manipulation.
+It’s perfect for testing, proof‑of‑concept projects, or evaluating the library before purchasing a permanent license.

+## Why Use a Temporary License for Tagged PDFs?
+- **Zero cost evaluation:** Try out tagging, structure, and compliance features without paying.
+- **Full feature set:** No feature restrictions – you get the same API surface as a paid license.
+- **Fast onboarding:** Quickly integrate the library, create accessible PDFs, and demonstrate value to stakeholders.
+- **Compliance testing:** Verify that your PDFs meet PDF/UA or WCAG standards before committing to a license.

 ## Prerequisites
-Before starting, ensure you have:
+Before you begin, make sure you have the following:

-- **Java Development Kit (JDK):** Installed on your system.
+- **Java Development Kit (JDK):** Version 8 or higher installed.
-- **Aspose.PDF for Java Library:** Version 25.3 or later.
+- **Aspose.PDF for Java Library:** Use version 25.3 or later (the temporary license works with any recent version).
-- **Maven/Gradle Setup:** For dependency management.
+- **Maven or Gradle:** For dependency management.
+- **A temporary license file:** Obtain it from the Aspose licensing page (see the link below).

 ### Required Libraries and Dependencies
-Ensure Aspose.PDF is included in your project's dependencies:
+Add Aspose.PDF to your project using one of the following build tools.

 #### Maven
 ```xml